dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 # Dictionaries

-While strings, lists and tuples have specific orders, dictionaries approach the organization of data differently, using a `key:pair` combination to store data that can be found using the index provided by the programmer to the dictionary.
+While strings, lists and tuples have specific orders, dictionaries approach the organization of data differently, using a `key:value` pair to store data that can be found using the index provided by the programmer to the dictionary.

 ```python
 >>> myDict = {"first": "Dusty", "last": "White"}